2kai/full-stack-school/applications/README.md

 Open http://localhost and see list of persons and a form to add new person to the phonebook.
 Now you can filter names.

-###### Exercise 2.10, "Phonebook" application
+###### Exercises 2.10, 2.11, "Phonebook" application

 Open http://localhost and see the same picture as in Exercise 2.9.
-Just a refactoring was done in this exercise.
+Just a refactoring was done in these exercises.
 So visually nothing has been changed.

 ##### Part 1